lzqlzzq/moirae/README.md

 [1729241952.6403558]: Finish executing.
 ```
 The cache is stored at second run.
 So `moirae` directly fetch outputs from cache instead of running the node.
 Remember we defined `Add` node costs 1 second, `Multiply` costs 3 seconds.
-And if we delete the cache of node `a` and `c`, it will costs only 2 seconds.
+For example if we modify the input of node `a`, it will reuse the output of node `b`, thus only costs 2 seconds.
 # TODO
 - Complete unit tests
 - Implement subgraph execution